-As a developer, sometimes you need to do server maintenance, manage deployments and figure out the architecture from server stand point.
+As a developer, sometimes you need to do server maintenance, manage deployments and figure out the architecture from a server standpoint.

 Of course, you can always go for something like Heroku, but sometimes it is just not an option.

-In this article I will give a high level overview of how we have set up our servers with help of Kubernetes and Docker and why we have chosen such a combination.
+In this article, I will give a high-level overview of how we have set up our servers with the help of Kubernetes and Docker and why we have chosen such a combination.
 This article will serve as a reference point for DevOps people who will be maintaining a project.

 Docker allows to set up the image and forget about the dependencies.
 The only thing that we need to worry about is building an image, making sure it runs and pushing it to the repository.
 If it runs on your local machine, then it will run on your server.

 One problem what I have faced is how to orchestrate the containers and how to manage the deployments.
 There were few solutions that popped up – Docker Swarm, Kubernetes and Amazon’s Container service.